 Sadly, we never did find out whether Wanderin’ Sandy made it back to the house of old times, nor indeed whether he trod the weeds down.
 Overlooked and unloved, Wrapping Paper never made it onto an official Cream album and has even been omitted from some reissue campaigns, which is a shame as it really is a hugely enjoyable song, and strong evidence of just how downright peculiar mainstream pop music was getting in the mid-sixties.
 It’s about time that it got wrapped up again and re-gifted, frankly.
 Well come on, this whole article is about unsophisticated humour.
 What were you expecting?

-There’s much more on 1966 and pyschedelic pop in The Camberwick Green Procrastination Society, an anthology of some of my columns and features.
-The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here; there’s also a full-colour eBook version, complete with era-appropriate magazine layout pastiches for each feature, available here.
+There’s much more on 1966 and psychedelic pop in The Camberwick Green Procrastination Society, an anthology of some of my columns and features with a slightly ‘far out’ agenda.
+The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

 © Tim Worthington.